danielsaidi/EmojiKit/README.md

-## Support my work

-You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][OpenSource].

-Your support makes it possible for me to put more work into these projects and make them the best they can be.

 ## Contact

-Feel free to reach out if you have questions or if you want to contribute in any way:
+Feel free to reach out if you have questions or want to contribute in any way:

 * Website: [danielsaidi.com][Website]
 * E-mail: [daniel.saidi@gmail.com][Email]